How to Pressure Can Potatoes (Step-by-Step Guide)

 Canning potatoes requires a lot of heating for a long time.
 The amount of heat will affect different potato varieties differently.

-There are different types of potatoes that will all have different characteristics, different amounts and types of starches..
+Different types of potatoes will all have different characteristics, different amounts and types of starches..
 Some are suited for canning.
 Others are best suited for mashing or baking.
-Starchy potatoes like russets are not recommended for canning.
+Starchy potatoes, such as russets, are not recommended for canning.
 If your potatoes contain a high starch content, they will fall apart in the long canning process.

-Although Yukon gold potatoes are waxy skinned, they tend to fall apart when canning because the amounts of starches is still pretty high.
-Many potatoes will fit into this category as well.
-So with all areas of home food preservation, you may need to test out specific potatoes varieties that will work for you.
+Although Yukon gold potatoes are waxy-skinned, they tend to fall apart when canning because the amount of starch is still pretty high.
+Many potatoes also fall into this category.
+With all areas of home food preservation, you may need to test specific potato varieties to determine which ones work best for you.

 Blue potatoes are a special circumstance as well.
-Some blue potatoes are pretty high in starch so they will fall apart when heated for long periods.
+Some blue potatoes are pretty high in starch, so they will fall apart when heated for long periods.
 Others are pretty low in starch and work well.
-This is another instance where you may have test small batches first.
+This is another instance where you may have to test small batches first.

 Line of jars of whole potatoes.Pin